ArneTripolone/readme_generator/README.md

 ### Usage
-  This screencast shows the Readme Generator in use
+  This screencast shows the Readme Generator in use: https://youtu.be/65w2jTWnEkM

 ### Licence